shorepine/alles/README.md

 ![Max](https://raw.githubusercontent.com/bwhitman/synthserver/master/pics/max.png)

-## MIDI support
+## MIDI mode

-If you'd rather not use UDP, you can also control Alles through MIDI, either wired or over Bluetooth.
+You can also control Alles through MIDI, either wired or over Bluetooth.
 You can use standard MIDI programs / DAWs to control the entire mesh.
 The MIDI connected synth will broadcast the messages out to the rest of the mesh in sync.

 Use the MIDI toggle button on the Alles V1 PCB to enter MIDI mode.
 If using a devboard, use the GPIO0 button.
 The synth will stop making sound until you press the MIDI button again or reboot it and will only listen for MIDI messages and broadcast those out to the rest of the mesh.

 To use BLE MIDI: On a Mac, open Audio MIDI Setup, then show MIDI Studio, then the Bluetooth button, and connect to "Alles MIDI."
-The Alles MIDI port will show in all your MIDI capable software.
+The Alles MIDI port will then show up in all your MIDI capable software.

 To use hardwired MIDI: I recommend using a pre-built MIDI breakout with the support hardware -- like this one from [Sparkfun](https://www.sparkfun.com/products/12898) or [Adafruit](https://www.adafruit.com/product/4740) to make it easier to wire up.
 Connect 3.3V, GND and MIDI to either the devboard (GPIO 19) or the Alles V1 PCB (MIDI header.)